okta/okta.github.io/_source/_posts/2019-04-30-store-data-firebase-aspnet-mvc-csharp.md

 You can generate your own user IDs to insert into the database, but using a third party auth provider is a more secure way to allow users to be in charge of their own data while you concentrate on your business logic.

 Okta provides hosting for user-identifying data and handles the authentication login process for you - handing off the user ID and making this a painless integration.
-If you haven’t already, go to https://developer.okta.com and create an account to get started, then continue with the following steps.
+If you haven't already, go to https://developer.okta.com and create an account to get started, then continue with the following steps.

 Visit the **Users** tab and click **Add Person**.
-Fill out the form for a sample user, be sure to set the Password drop down to “Set by Admin” and fill in a temporary password.
+Fill out the form for a sample user, be sure to set the Password drop down to "Set by Admin” and fill in a temporary password.
 Click **Save**.
-Once you have the user added, you’ll notice the status for your newly created user is set to “Password expired”.
+Once you have the user added, you'll notice the status for your newly created user is set to "Password expired”.
 This is expected for admin-created users and will guide them through their reset password flow during the first login to your site - without any additional work on your part.

 Now that you have your users set up in your database, set up this specific application within Okta.
 On the Dashboard, click **Applications** in the main menu and on the Application screen, click **Add Application**.
 Select **Web** and then click **Next**.